APPLICATION OF TERMS

 - (a) The Purchase price for the Goods shall be exclusive of any value added tax, which will be charged at the rate prevailing on the date of dispatch or on the date of the Company’s invoice for the Goods if earlier.

 - (b) Subject to 4 (c) the Purchase Price for the Goods is inclusive of the costs and charges of packaging, insurance and transport of the goods.

 - (c) The Company reserves the right to charge additional carriage on specified deliveries where they may fall outside the normal delivery area or fall below a previously agreed value level.

 4.2 Whilst every effort is made to minimise/absorb manufacturer price increases, occasionally external factors dictate we can’t avoid them.
 In all instances, where a manufacturer indicates a price increase this will be backed-up in writing outlining the increase factors.

 5.1 Unless otherwise stated, invoices must be paid within 30 calendar days of the date stated on them.
 No payment shall be deemed to have been received until the Company has received cleared funds.
 If the Buyer fails to pay the Company any sum due pursuant to the Contract:

 - (a) the Buyer will immediately be in default.

-- (b) the Company will be entitled to charge the Buyer interest at 3% above the current base-lending rate of the Bank Of England, compounded daily, on the amount outstanding until it has been paid in full; and
+- (b) the Company will be entitled to charge the Buyer interest at 3% above the current base-lending rate of the Central Bank Of Ireland, compounded daily, on the amount outstanding until it has been paid in full; and

 - (c) the Company will be entitled to sue the Buyer and or pass the debt onto a Debt Collection Agency for the money and all costs incurred by the Company in connection with the Contract